Italy's Salvini dismisses fears for health of stranded migrants

 The Open Arms boat was allowed into Italian waters on Thursday after an administrative court in Rome overruled a ban on its entering that Salvini had previously imposed.

-Additional reporting by Alexandra Regida in Brussels, Isla Binnie in Milan, and Ingrid Melander in Madrid, Writing by Isla Binnie and Gavin Jones; Editing by Mark Bendeich, Angus MacSwan and Toby Chopra
+Reporting by Guglielmo Mangiapane; Additional reporting by Wladimir Pantaleone in Palermo, Alexandra Regida in Brussels, Isla Binnie in Milan, and Ingrid Melander in Madrid; Writing by Isla Binnie and Gavin Jones; Editing by Mark Bendeich, Angus MacSwan and Toby Chopra